The constitution of the British Society of Clinical Hypnosis includes the following areas:

 (b) The Register shall be known as the “British Society Register of Clinical Hypnotherapists”.

-(c) Diplomate, Full and Associate Members who wish to be included on the British Society Register of Clinical Hypnotherapists shall be required to pay an annual administration fee, set by the EC, to include a new membership certificate showing that they are currently practising and validated for that year.
+(c) Diplomate and Full members who wish to be included on the British Society Register of Clinical Hypnotherapists shall be required to pay an annual administration fee, set by the EC, to include a new membership certificate showing that they are currently practising and validated for that year.
 Fellows shall be admitted to the register free of charge.

 8. FEES AND SUBSCRIPTIONS